CHAPTER TWENTY THREE

 Periodic public events held at Kemper Military School were also special broadcast events as dignitaries made appearances, A private military school located in Boonville, Kemper was founded in 1844, and closed in 2002.
 Known as the “West Point of the West.”
 The school’s motto was “Nunquam Non Paratus” (Never Not Prepared).
 Boonville has more than 400 antebellum and other architectural sites on the National Register of Historic Places, including the 46-acre Kemper Campus.

 I sold some commercials, mostly to give me a reason to produce them, because I liked adding in sound effects and music beds.
-I also contacted recording artists’ agents and arranged to do live telephone interviews during my afternoon shifts, a practice I had started while at WIST radio in Charlotte.
-It was during this time that I became interested in the volunteer fire department, but I didn’t have the opportunity to attend the annual recruit training.
+I also contacted recording artists’ agents and arranged to do live telephone interviews during my afternoon music shifts, a practice I had started while at WIST radio in Charlotte.
+It was during my time at KWRT that I became interested in the volunteer fire department.
+I didn’t have the opportunity to attend the annual recruit training due to a scheduling conflict, but got to know many of the volunteers through answering fire calls for the radio station.

 Ice Cream Shop

-The sports announcer for KWRT was Cal(vin) Aisles, owner of a soft-serve ice cream franchise in Boonville.
-He also owned an apartment building not far from downtown where I rented a studio apartment from him.
+The sports announcer for KWRT was Cal(vin) Isles, owner of a soft-serve ice cream franchise in Boonville.
+He also owned an apartment building not far from downtown.
+I rented a studio apartment from him.
 It had a kitchenette, so I usually cooked a TV dinner before heading out to evening meetings I covered for the radio station.
-I also worked early morning store openings for Cal, prepping the ice cream machines, ovens, toasters, and general restocking while fixing to-go breakfast items..
+I also worked early morning store openings for Cal, prepping the ice cream machines, ovens, toasters, and general restocking while fixing carry-out breakfast items.

-There were no convenience stores, fast food, or food trucks in those days, and Cal sold food items that were not on the regular franchise menu, which the franchisor didn’t allow, so he eventually had to give up the franchise and go independent.
+There were no convenience stores, fast food, or food trucks in those days, and Cal sold food items that were not on the soft serve franchise menu, which the franchisor put a stop to.
+So, Cal eventually had to give up the franchise and go independent.

-Many of the food items he provided are just normal everyday carry out breakfast items today, ranging from sausage patties and cheese on a hamburger bun to Italian sausage on a hot dog bun, and scrambled eggs and bacon or sausage in an ice cream cone.
-But, still today, that franchise company doesn’t offer breakfast items.
+Many of the food items he provided are just normal everyday carry out breakfast items today, ranging from sausage-patties-and-cheese on a hamburger bun to Italian sausage on a hot dog bun, and scrambled eggs and bacon or sausage in an ice cream cone.
+But, still today, that soft serve franchise company doesn’t offer breakfast items.

 Marriage and Mice

-Lea and I were married February 8, 1964 in the First Baptist Church in Louisiana, Missouri, by my Uncle Virgil Vaughn, who had also married my mother and father back in 1942.
-Ours was a pretty modest wedding, attended by our families and a few invited friends, on a Saturday afternoon.
+Lea and I were married February 8, 1964 in the First Baptist Church in Louisiana, Missouri, by Reverend Virgil Vaughn, my Uncle, who had also married my mother and father back in 1942.
+Ours was a pretty modest Saturday afternoon wedding, attended by our families and a few invited friends.

-Our wedding night was spent at a 1950s era motel in Bowling Green, Missouri.
-Lea had an awful night, as the ductwork made noises as it expanded and contracted as it heated and cooled, making a lot of creaking and popping noises.
+Our wedding night was spent at a 1950s era single-level motel in Bowling Green, Missouri.
+Lea had an awful night, as the HVAC duct work made crackling noises as it expanded while being heated, and contracted as it cooled, making a lot of noises every time the thermostat called for heat, or turned the heat off.

-She thought the noise was mice moving around in the ducts, and could not rest well. no matter how I tried to calm her.
+Lea thought the noise was mice moving around in the ducts!
+She could not rest well. no matter how I tried to calm her.
 It was a long and frightful night for her, with little sleep.
-The next morning, however, we arose to a spectacular fresh snowfall that had blanketed the countryside.
+The next morning, however, we arose to a spectacular fresh snowfall that had blanketed the little rural community and surrounding countryside.

 November 22 marks the anniversary of President John F. Kennedy’s assassination in 1963 at Dealey Plaza in Dallas, TX.
 Most of us felt a tragic trauma that day so horrible we wouldn’t experience it again until September 11, 2001.